 Place the ricotta in a mixing bowl, then add the sugar, coffee and, if using, the liqueur.
 Whisk vigorously until you have a perfectly smooth, fluffy mixture.

-Taste and adjust for flavor.
-Add amore coffee, sugar or rum, if you like, to suit your taste.
-Or if you find the taste too strong, add more ricotta.
+Taste and adjust for flavor, adding more coffee, sugar or rum, as you like, to suit your taste.
+Or, if you find the taste too strong, add more ricotta.

 Let the mixture chill in the fridge for at least an hour.